jamessynge/openscad-models/ioptron_ieq30pro/weatherproofing_info.md

 * The latitude range is from ~zero to ~60 degrees, though the PANOPTES pier design probably doesn't work too well below perhaps 10 degrees.
   It would be best if the design accomodates a large range of latitudes.
+  The closest site to the equator currently is on Hawaii, at 19 degrees north.
+  I'm aiming to accomodate 19 to 60 degrees, but not closer to the equator than that.
+I think we'd need a wedge under the base of the mount to handle being closer to the equator, so this doesn't seem like a great limitation; iOptron offers their CEM series of mounts specifically to accomodate folks closer to the equator.

 * The RA axis is rotated such that the DEC axis is horizontal when parked.